What is CBD?

-How do I take FeelGood Essentials CBD oil?
+How do I take FeelGood Essentials CBD and CBG oils?

 A little goes a long way.
 We recommend you take six drops once or twice daily.
 Six drops will provide 10 mg of pure CBD.
 It is important to put the drops under your tongue and wait a minute before swallowing.
 This is called ‘sublingual’ administration and is the most effective and beneficial way for your body to absorb CBD into your system.

-How do I store FeelGood Essentials CBD oil?
+How do I store FeelGood Essentials CBD and CBG oils?